Rejuvenatrix: Production

 The film originally came about through director Brian Thomas Jones and Steven Mackler, who would produce the film.
 Mackler contacted Jones after he was impressed with his 1984 short-film Overexposed, a film about photojournalists on assignment in El Salvador.
 Mackler made a deal with Sony Video Software - SVS Films - in 1987, which involved the creation of three feature films.
 He soon contacted Jones so that they could collaborate on a film together.
 Mackler sent him a script titled Skin, which was written by Simon Nuchtern, specifically as a vehicle for special effects make-up artist Ed French.
 In an interview with Matty Budrewicz for UK Horror Scene, Jones said: "I read the script and, when I finished, I said to myself "I can't direct this script, but I know how to make this movie.
 It's Bride of Frankenstein meets Sunset Boulevard!
 I pitched the concept to Mackler and he let me rewrite it".
-Although much of the structure was kept the same, including the special effects, Jones rewrote the script to include his own ideas: "Like I said, I've never really been a true fan of blood, guts and gore so when I was writing I tried to weave in all these themes of vanity, addiction, obsession and greed.
-I really wanted to make it my own movie—something really heartfelt and dramatic".
+Although much of the structure was kept the same, including the special effects, Jones rewrote the script to include his own ideas.
+He was not a fan of gore, so he wrote in themes of vanity, addiction, obsession and greed for "something really heartfelt and dramatic."

 The filming of Rejuventrix took twenty-two days to shoot, two-days longer than scheduled.
 The project's expense came to approximately $230,000 after post production.
 The main filming location was in New York City, United States.
 The mansion within the film was located in New Jersey, with the film crew shooting the first four days of the project there.
 Ashton's lab had been discovered by Jones when he was at the production offices and noticed two polaroids on production manager Bob Zimmerman's desk.
 These were of an abandoned tuberculosis hospital on State Island.
 The lab was later used in the 1990 film Jacob's Ladder.
-Within the film, American all-female heavy metal group Poison Dolly's made an appearance performing live at a nightclub.
+Within the film, American all-female heavy metal group Poison Dollys made an appearance performing live at a nightclub.
 The group performed two songs; "Turn Out the Lights" and "Nice Boy" - both of these tracks exclusive to the film.
 Speaking of Vivian Lanko, Jones recalled she was "committed" and "endured hours of effects application and removal".
 He added: "She was fascinated by the character and the transformation.
 Her chemistry with John McKay was just great.
 He and Vivian were two of the best things that happened with the movie and I think the movie works as well as it does because of them".